 c.
-Sibling Fee Waiver
+Relatives Fee Waiver

-All sibling students and first degree relatives (parents and full siblings) registered in any undergraduate program are eligible for a fee waiver from 5% to 20% according to their order of registration in the same semester (excluding the summer session), after submitting a request with copies of their passports to the Office of Scholarship and Financial Aid.
+All sibling students and first degree relatives (parents and full siblings) registered in any undergraduate program are eligible for a fee waiver from 5% to 20% according to their order of registration in the same semester (excluding the summer session), after submitting a request with copies of their passports through the website https://ors.ajman.ac.ae.

 This fee reduction is not subject to the AGPA condition.
 It is applicable as follows: